Rama Ramanathan

 Rama Ramanathan (born 1964) is an Indian politician from the All India Anna Dravida Munnetra Kazhagam who served as a Member of the Tamil Nadu Legislative Assembly for Kumbakonam from 1991 to 1996.He was a staunch loyalist of AIADMK Supremo J. Jayalalithaa.
-He even announced in public that he will only marry if J.Jayalalitha becomes chief minister and he becomes M.L.A.
-He contested and lost assembly elections from kumbakonam constituency under aiadmk ticket in 1996,2001,2006,2011 elections.
-In 2011 there were enormous chances for him to become minister but unfortunately he lost by a margin of 1000 votes to G.Anbalagan of DMK.
+He announced in public that he will only marry if J.Jayalalitha becomes chief minister and he becomes M.L.A.
+He contested and lost assembly elections from kumbakonam constituency under aiadmk ticket in 1996, 2001, 2006,2011 elections.
+In 2011 he lost by a margin of 1000 votes to G.Anbalagan of DMK.

 He is Currently Kumbakonam Town Secretary of All India Anna Dravida Munnetra Kazhagam..